 Become a Florida House Intern

-The intern program at Florida House provides a unique work experience in Washington D.C. for Floridians that are juniors or seniors in college.
-Students interested in the operation of a nonprofit organization including event management, hospitality, education, marketing, communications, and government are encouraged to apply.
-Interns will be able to work in a Congressional office one or two days a week.
-Internship duties include welcoming guests, giving tours of Florida House, administrative work, and assistance in organizing meetings and events.
+The intern program at Florida House provides a unique work experience in Washington D.C. for Floridians that are sophomores, juniors or seniors in college.
+Students interested in the operation of a nonprofit organization including event management, hospitality, education, marketing, communications and social media, technology and government are encouraged to apply.
+Interns are not only assigned a project specifically designed for their strengths and interests but will also be able to work in a Congressional office two days a week.
+Other internship duties include welcoming guests, giving tours of Florida House, administrative work, and assistance in organizing meetings and events.

-Summer internships are eight weeks and are offered in two sessions.
-Fall and Spring internships, lasting a full semester, are also available.
+Summer internships are eight weeks with preferred dates from June 3 – July 25, 2019.
+Fall and Spring internships are also available.
 A stipend of $1,000 is offered to help offset expenses.
 Housing is not provided but Florida House can assist in finding accommodations.
 Space is limited and positions are competitive so we encourage you to apply as soon as you know your plans.
-If you know a young person interested in becoming a Florida House intern, please refer them to www.floridahousedc.org or call us at 202.546.1555.

 Florida House is a nonprofit organization and generous Floridians and Trustees make this program possible.
 Your donation of $1,000 enables these young Floridians to more ably afford their eight week stay in Washington.
 Please call Florida House for details.